ayz7bs/cs4750/tutorial.md

 This will import Bootstrap theme for Forem in your application.
 We have already added the bootrstrap gem for forem in our Gemfile in the beginning.

+And you are done!

 <a name = "example" />
 ###An example: home page
 ![Display on Command line ](http://drive.google.com/uc?export=view&id=0B5hPtk8a_KEkdDRlbzFZUkR2UDg)

-New Topic layout..
+New Topic layout.
 ![Display on Command line ](http://drive.google.com/uc?export=view&id=0B5hPtk8a_KEkdFg3ME8wUUZzYzQ)

-And you are done!